subnetter/subnet-docs/docs/unp/messaging.md

 Both A and B have completed their own [network bootstrapping sequence](/features/onboarding/overview.md) with service providers nodes SA and SB respectively.
 So SA is A's service provider and SB is B's service provider and both A and B are serviced users.

 The algorithm uses a modified version of `X2DH` that doesn't rely on a centralized server to manage, certify, and publish users keys.
 Unlike the [X3DH protocol](https://signal.org/docs/specifications/x3dh/x3dh.pdf), the algorithm we use doesn't leak the initiating party's public identity.
 We employ this design for privacy reasons.
-SNP provides full two-party message authentication without revealing the message sender public id, using an alternative method which are described below.
+SUB provides full two-party message authentication without revealing the message sender public id, using an alternative method which are described below.

 In this algorithm, A sends a first message to B. We assume that A and B didn't exchange messages between themselves previously on the network, so they don't have an existing `DR Session` between them.
 In other words, the sequence described here is the first message from A to B.